John Travolta Shares Rare Photo With His Lookalike Son Ben As He Celebrates His 10th Birthday

 John Travolta shared a rare photo of his youngest child on Instagram.

 The actor, 66, honored his son Ben on his social media page as the child celebrated his 10th birthday.
-In a photo shared with his 3.3 million followers, John snuggled his son from behind.
+In a shot shared with his 3.3 million followers, John snuggled his son from behind.
 The Grease star sported a bald head and a beard while his little boy was all smiles — and looking very much like his famous dad with the same blue eyes and wide grin– in the sweet shot.

 In the comments section, fans and celebrity friends wished Ben a happy birthday.
 Others told the actor they admire him for being such a wonderful father following the loss of his wife, Kelly Preston, earlier this year.